All for Nothing?

-All for Nothing? is a Canadian real estate and design television series that airs on the W Network.
-The series is produced by Mountain Road Productions and is based in Ottawa and its surrounding areas.
-The first season premiered on October 7, 2010, comprising 13 one-hour episodes and has since aired on Casa.
-It can also currently be seen on the Ion Life channel in the United States.
+All for Nothing? is a Canadian real state and design television series that aired on the W Network.
+The series was produced by Mountain Road Productions and was based in Ottawa.
+The first season premiered on October 7, 2010, comprising 13 one-hour episodes and have since been aired on Casa.
+It also aired on the Ion Life channel in the United States.

-In early 2011 the series was renewed for a second season of 26 episodes and Mark Burnett International (MBI) obtained the worldwide distribution and format rights.
+In early 2011, the series was renewed for a second season of 26 episodes and Mark Burnett International (MBI) obtained the worldwide distribution and format rights.
 The second season premiered on W Network on January 3, 2012.

 Synopsis

 A real estate and home renovation series, "All for Nothing?" is out to prove that you do not need to spend money to make your home sale ready.
 Each week, two households compete to improve their design-deficient homes, without budgets.
 The seller with the highest increase in value at the end of two weeks wins the commission-free listing services of realtor and host, Paul Rushforth.
 During renovations, homeowners get guidance from Paul and designer, Penny Southam, to help get them through mishaps.